stanford-ccb/ccb-id/README.md

 ./ccbid python -c "import ccbid; print(dir(ccbid))"
 ```

-The CCB-ID module is localized inside the `ccb-id` Singularity container, so you can move this container to any directory (e.g., if you store all your containers in one place like `~/singularity/`.
+The CCB-ID module is localized inside the `ccb-id` container, so you can move this container to any directory (e.g., if you store all your containers in one place like `~/singularity/`.
 Or, you could add the path with the `ccb-id` container to `$PATH`.

 ### Conda

 Additionally, users can install a custom conda environment to run the module.
-You can run:
+I say this, but it is not yet true (in development).
+You can (soon) run:

 ```sh
 git clone https://github.com/stanford-ccb/ccb-id.git